How to Mix Gray & Beige In the Same Room

 Let’s look at a few examples where the above guideline applies…

-- cool gray is COOLER THAN warm gray
+• Cool gray is COOLER THAN warm gray, even though they’re both gray

-- a dark beige is WARMER THAN a light taupe or greige (although all are WARM colors)
+• Beige is WARMER THAN taupe or greige (although all are WARM colors)

 That’s right; the above doesn’t apply to traditionally ‘warm or cool paint colors’; it also applies to ANY neutral, including gray, beige, greige, taupe, cream, tan, or white.
 The idea is that…

-ANY colour or finish (no matter which neutral it is) can be sensitive to a colour that’s cooler & lighter OR warmer & darker than it*.
+ANY color or finish (no matter which neutral it is) can be sensitive to a color that’s cooler & lighter OR warmer & darker than it*.

 This next photo shows an exception with Sherwin Williams Crushed Ice and a warm-toned stone fireplace…

-Crushed Ice BARELY makes the cut in the above room.
+Crushed Ice barely makes the cut in the above room.
 In fact, it’s lucky that it’s the same depth as the beige stone; if it were any lighter, the combo would be off.
-Sure, this room would PREFER a warmer off-white beige, but sometimes there’s a happy medium between what suits a home and what a homeowner wants!
+Sure, this room might love a warmer off-white beige, but sometimes, there’s a happy medium between what suits a home and what a homeowner wants!

 There are occasions where a ‘same depth warm-cool combo’ works.
-There are FAR FEWER situations where a color that’s ‘lighter AND cooler than its warmer partner‘ works.
-If I had photos of them, I’d show them to you (as I only use photos from my Online Color Consulting clients).
+There are far fewer situations where a color that’s ‘lighter AND cooler than its warmer partner‘ works.
+If I had photos of them, I’d show them to you.

-As for actual ‘COLOURS,’ you have much more flexibility when partnering neutrals with COLORS.
-Even then, the reason this next room sings is that the blue-green paint colour is DARKER THAN the beige chairs – the cooler colour is darker than the warmer neutral.
+As for actual ‘COLORS,’ you have much more flexibility when partnering neutrals with colors like blue, green, and purple.
+Even then, the reason this next room sings is that the blue-green paint color is DARKER THAN the beige chairs—the cooler color is darker than the warmer neutral.

-I know it’s a lot to process.
-But the dots should come together once you sit and consider how this advice relates to your space.
+I know it’s a lot to process, but the dots should come together once you consider how this advice relates to your space.

 Think about the colors you’ve been trying to put together.
 Are they not working?
 Does something seem ‘off’?
 There could be a few reasons for this…